How to make AeroPress coffee (traditional method)

 - AeroPress coffee FAQs

-This brewing system launched in 2005 and quickly became popular with coffee lovers across the globe for its portable design and ease of use.
+The AeroPress was launched in 2005 and quickly became popular with coffee lovers across the globe for its portable design, ease of use and flexibility.

 During the championship, contestants from over 60 countries compete to make the best cup of coffee using their go-to AeroPress recipe.